-They suggested using a 1 gallon clear zip-lock bag for these, however I used some clear zipped bags that had once contained body wash and lotions.
+They suggested using a 1-gallon clear zip-lock bag for these, however, I used some clear zipped bags that had once contained body wash and lotions.

-I plan on making two more of these kits for home that we can take with us when we have emergency room visits.
+I plan on making two more of these kits for the home that we can take with us when we have emergency room visits.

 If you did not hear, little man was attacked by a dog 2 weeks ago.
 It pulled him over our fence while he was talking to the little girl who lives next door and mauled him.
 He had claw marks across the side of his head, down his back, a graze across his stomach from the fence, a large scrape on one leg and his arm had been bitten quite severely.
 This happened right as a blackout occurred in San Diego.
 The local fire crew were the closest to us and came by within minutes, helped secure the bite and gave us a ride to the emergency room in their fire truck.
-Unfortunately emergency service crews were incredibly busy due to the massive blackout.
-Of course the hospital was without power too and were using back-up generators to help critical patients and those on respirators.
-They were unable to operate on Flynn that evening and after about 5 hours in the hospital we went home to sleep for a few while we waited for the power to come back.
-Thankfully by 6am we were able to head back in there to meet with the plastic surgeon.
+Unfortunately, emergency service crews were incredibly busy due to the massive blackout.
+Of course, the hospital was without power too and was using back-up generators to help critical patients and those on respirators.
+They were unable to operate on Flynn that evening and after about 5 hours in the hospital, we went home to sleep for a few while we waited for the power to come back.
+Thankfully by 6am, we were able to head back in there to meet with the plastic surgeon.
 He needed to have a few stitches in his head and have the bites in his arm stitched together (the bites stretched over halfway around his arm and required stitching inside as well as externally).

 The point of all of that rambling is that in the chaos of calling 911 and getting to the emergency room I didn't have time to pack up a kit of things to entertain Flynn at the hospital while we waited.
 I wish I had a small kit that I could just grab as I run out the door.
 So this is what I will be putting into a home kit: